xnfy520/extjs/docs/guides/command_compiler/README.md

 As shown already, the `include` command is a form of set union: it performs a union of the current set with the set of matching files.
-Sometimes it is desirable to not include the current set in the union and only those file matching the desired criteria.
+Sometimes it is desirable to not include the current set in the union and only include those file matching the desired criteria.
 This is what the `union` command does.

 The `union` command has all of the options of `include`.
 Consider this `union` command: